citp/privacy-policy-historical/v/ve/ver/vertical-leap.co.uk.md

-> *The following text is extracted and transformed from the vertical-leap.co.uk privacy policy that was archived on 2012-05-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120510163854id_/http%3A//www.vertical-leap.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vertical-leap.co.uk privacy policy that was archived on 2012-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121210101139id_/http%3A//www.verticalleap.co.uk/privacy-policy) for the most accurate reproduction.*

-# Our Privacy Policy | Vertical Leap - The Search Marketing Specialists
+# Our Privacy Policy

 **Our Privacy Policy falls into two sections.
 1) Privacy Statement for Customers Using Vertical Leap’s search engine marketing service 2) Privacy Statement for Visitors to Sites Tracked by Vertical Leap**